davidparent/2mask-nmos-mpel-sjsu/README.md

 # 2mask-nmos-mpel-sjsu
-All files for MPEL 2 mask nmos process
+All files for the MPEL 2 mask nmos process